Linear Algebra as Spreadsheet

 Some tools on the way to supporting the magical, playful mode of waves:https://t.co/fa5Sunkwhhhttps://t.co/FQKTRWzyje— Max Krieger (@maxkriegers) September 16, 2020

 and the unimplemented direct manipulation APL-spreadsheet-incantation environment of my dreams https://t.co/TFxhVS1UIq

 So I was wondering why nobody took it literally.

 When you're manipulating matrices, you [often] lose track of, "what am I doing? what does this mean?"
 I've got this funny matrix, I multiply it by a vector, what was this supposed to do?

 I can't find any existing direct manipulation interfaces to perform linear algebra on raw data.
 Stuff like eigendecomposition or factorization.
 Or constructing proofs of SVD.

 The key, I think, is to map the language of linear algebra to an interaction semantics for linear algebra (How do you create an interaction semantics?).

 Sure I guess?

-One subproject (theory.subprojecting) is not APL, but some CAS matrix toy - "Linearkit".
+One subproject (Downscoping as a skill (subprojecting)) is not APL, but some CAS matrix toy - "Linearkit".